 I am an author-illustrator and with a passion for dogs and direct action!
-You will find both of these things in my first children’s picturebook, The King Who Banned the Dark, which was a Guardian Children’s Book of the Month, a Sunday Times Book to Watch Out For, and shortlisted for the Waterstones Children’s Book Prize 2019.
+You will find both of these things in my children’s picturebook, The King Who Banned the Dark, which was a Guardian Children’s Book of the Month, a Sunday Times Book to Watch Out For, and shortlisted for the Waterstones Children’s Book Prize 2019.

 I am now working on my second picturebook alongside a long-form graphic memoir about climate change, chronic fatigue syndrome and romantic comedies.
 My comics have appeared in print in the Observer, Vogue and Myriad Edition’s groundbreaking new study of over 250 years of Women Cartoon and Comic Artists in Britain, The Inking Woman.

 When I’m not writing, drawing or having a nap I teach courses on comics, graphic novels, drawing and illustration at the Royal Drawing School in London.

 I have an MA with Distinction in Children’s Book Illustration from Cambridge School of Art (Anglia Ruskin) and a BA in English Literature from Cambridge University.
 My agent is Ed Wilson at Johnson & Alcock.
 He is known in the literary world for wearing trousers with pictures of dogs on them, as well as for his excellent agenting skills.

 To see more of my work in progress and pictures of my dog please follow me on instagram @emilyhaworthbooth